flipagram/elasticity/README.md

 - The `-pw` optional argument that specifies what password to use
 - The `-c` argument tells elasticity to operate in create mode, new indexes and aliases are created
 - The `-u` argument tells elasticity to operate in update mode, new indexes and aliases are created and data is copied from the old index
+- The `-d` argument only takes affect in update mode and deletes the old index after data has been coppied to the new index

 ## configuration
 Elasticity uses yaml for configuration.
 Here's a sample that uses all of the options: